mkutter72/project4-backend/README.md

 ## Collections Definitions for Database
 * Users : This collection will be used for the creators of the surveys
-* Completed_surveys : This collection will show the cumalitive answers to the survey questions along with the city and age of the survey taker
+* Appointments : This collection stores the appointments that are displayed on the calendar
+* MessageBoard:   This collection stores the history of the chat session.
+The collection holds documents which represents different message boards

 ###Collections for User and User Authentication
 These collections, models and routers originate from https://github.com/ga-wdi-boston/express-passport